victorverma3/Letterboxd-Movie-Recommendations/README.md

 #### Movie Data Collection

-The URLs for the Letterboxd pages of ~83,000 movies are stored in the database.
+The URLs for the Letterboxd pages of 100,000+ movies are stored in the database.
-To reduce client latency, the data from these movies is asychronously scraped twice a month through a scheduled GitHub Action.
+To reduce client latency, the data from these movies is asychronously scraped once per month through a scheduled GitHub Action.

-The following features are stored:
+The following features are stored as a table in the database:

 -   `movie_id`,
 -   `url`,